-It is recommended that trainees carry a daily caseload of 5-6 individual patients.
-Caseloads numbers will be at the discretion of the site supervisor and externs.
+It is recommended that trainees carry, in an 8 hour day, a caseload of 5-6 individual clients and 2-3 individual clients in a 4 hour day.
+Caseloads numbers will be at the discretion of the site supervisor and trainee.
+Of the 16 hour requirement, 3 hours of administrative time is allotted to each trainee.